Crock Pot Mac And Cheese

 Why is my pasta mushy?

 Each crockpot will cook differently so know your slow cooker and how it heats.
+If you choose to use gluten-free pasta, that may also effect the cook time.

 How to Store Leftover Macaroni and Cheese

-Refrigerator: Allow mac and cheese to cool then place in an airtight container or cover baking dish with plastic wrap or aluminum foil.
+Refrigerator: Allow leftover mac and cheese to cool then place in an airtight container or cover baking dish with plastic wrap or aluminum foil.
 Place in the refrigerator for up to four days.

 Freezer: Place cooled leftovers in a freezer-safe container.
 Place in the freezer for up to 4 months.
 When you are ready to use the leftovers let it thaw overnight in the refrigerator.